The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 You should know which broker is best for you before investing in a Mutual Fund.

-A professional mutual fund agent or broker needs to provide a list of services to their clients.
-As an investor, you need to make sure whether your mutual fund agent is providing these services or not.
+As a Mutual Fund investor, you need to make sure whether your mutual fund agent is providing these services or not.
 You need to hire a mutual fund agent who is capable and willing to provide the below services.

 i) Mutual Fund Portfolio Reports: